 Intelligence has formed part of many police operations against Child Sexual Exploitation, cyber enabled crime, Human Trafficking, drugs, robbery, paramilitary activity and threats to public safety.
 We assist our colleagues across the PSNI with specialist knowledge and advice, enabling a professional and efficient response to all types of criminal activity.

 Specialist Operations Branch (SOB) Keep People Safe by providing the PSNI with specialist command and assistance in complex investigations involving; serious crime, organised crime, volume crime and matters affecting National Security.
 The branch also provides specialist skills, support and knowledge to the PSNI and our partners.

 On 1 April 2015, the Public Protection Branch was formed as part of Crime Operations Department.
-Now under the central leadership of Detective Chief Superintendent George Clarke, the Public Protection Units, Rape Crime Unit and the Child Internet Protection Team were brought together into a single branch.
-We now have overall responsibility for operational activity as well as policy and practice in relation to domestic abuse, child abuse, child sexual exploitation, sex and violent offender management, vulnerable adults, rape, indecent images of children, e-safety and all associated control strategies.
+As a result of this the Public Protection Units, Rape Crime Unit and the Child Internet Protection Team were brought together into a single branch.
+We now have overall responsibility for operational activity as well as policy and practice in relation to domestic abuse, child abuse, child sexual exploitation, sex and violent offender management, adult safeguarding, rape, child abuse imagery, e-safety and all associated control strategies.